wirshingh/Recover-18S-and-28S-from-genome-assemblies-using-BLAST/README.md

 #Third, the programs blast (ncbi-blast-2.13.0+.dmg)
 #found at https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
 #and seqtk (https://github.com/lh3/seqtk) must be installed on the computer used.
-#NOTE: THE FULL PATH THE SEQTK EXECUTABLE is used for this script.
+#NOTE: IF SEQTK IS NOT INSTALLED TO BIN, USE THE FULL PATH THE SEQTK EXECUTABLE
-#In Line 81, change the path to the location of seqtk.
+#In Line 86, change the path to the location of seqtk.

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~